-Each student has the option to identify an individual to be contacted by LJIC officials or law enforcement personnel no later than 24 hours after the student is determined missing.
+La' James International College does not have on-campus student housing; however, each student has the option to identify an individual to be contacted by LJIC officials or law enforcement personnel no later than 24 hours after the student is determined missing.
 If a student is under 18 years of age and not emancipated, federal law requires LJIC to notify a custodial parent or guardian no later than 24 hours after the student is determined missing, in addition to notifying any additional contact person designated by the student.
 Regardless of a student's age, LJIC will notify the appropriate law enforcement agency no later than 24 hours after the student is determined missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.
 Any missing student report must be referred immediately to the local police department that has jurisdiction in the area.